GrandmasterTash/nails/README.md

 Profit.

 ## Known Issues
-- Currently there's no CatchUnwind support in run_test - so if a test fails/panics the containers are left running.
-For this reason recommend you run tests with TESTS_USE_EXISTING_CONTAINERS=true.
 - Error responses are not constructed inside a tracing span so logged errors lose the span's context.
 Future work in the actix-otel project looks like a feature flag sync-middleware may make this feasible.